 The problem with pictures is that they may appear differently on certain devices, can be so large that they slow load up and are not compatible with screen readers.
-Wanna add a gif?
-Go ahead - you upload these like a normal image.
+If your manifesto is picture based, the elections team may ask you to change it.